gotofritz/gotofritz.github.io/content/blog/2025-12-20-playing-with-the-sam-audio-model-on-my-m1-macbook/index.md

 # not downloaded at every run
 ❯ conda env config vars set HF_DATASETS_OFFLINE=1
 ❯ conda env config vars set TRANSFORMERS_OFFLINE=1
+# reactivate to make it sticky
+❯ conda activate sam-audio
 ❯ audio-playground test-run
 ```

 Both came out well; although I originally passed `predict_spans=True` to the separate call, and then the model missed some of the popped bass notes.
 The logs showed `[INFO] Using mps device`, so the M1 GPU is actually being used!

+## Making eht environmental variable sticky

+`conda env config vars set HF_DATASETS_OFFLINE=1` does the job but it's not permanent.
+There is a long [section in the conda documentation on how to handle env configurations](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#setting-environment-variables), but the least problematic one is to create [activation scripts](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#macos-and-linux) like `$CONDA_PREFIX/etc/conda/activate.d/env_vars.sh`.
+It's not so elegant to distribute in repos, which is why I have wrapped it in [a bash script](https://github.com/gotofritz/audio-playground/blob/main/setup_conda_env_variables.sh) to be run after checkout.

 ## Next